BasicWolf/zblog/src/content/articles/2024-09-29-testified-documentation/testified-documentation.rst

 implemented for any extensible documentation generator.

 The devil is however, in the details.
-Testified documentation won't work well unless you have behavior tests.
+Testified documentation won't work well unless you have thorough behavior tests.
 That doesn't imply E2E tests at all!
 (I always profess keeping those to bare minimum) Rather have a suite of fast `sociable tests <https://martinfowler.com/bliki/UnitTest.html>`_ that verify system behaviour and utilize stubs and mocks for external dependencies.